 A longer term goal is the enhanced integration of skills and understanding in student learning assessment into the majority of existing professional development programs to prepare graduate students for faculty careers.

-Several institutions at the forefront of learning assessment have received "accelerator grants" under the current phase of the project.
-Funded partners and affiliate partners are developing model approaches to enhancing graduate student skills and understanding in the assessment of undergraduate learning.
+Several institutions at the forefront of learning assessment received "accelerator grants" under the current phase of the project.
+Funded partners and affiliate partners developed model approaches to enhancing graduate student skills and understanding in the assessment of undergraduate learning.

 Through a competitive process, the following universities were selected to participate in the project as funded research partners:

-An additional 19 universities are participating in the project as affiliate partners.
+An additional 19 universities participated in the project as affiliate partners:

 In 2010, the Council of Graduate Schools was awarded a grant from the Teagle Foundation to explore the preparation of future faculty to assess student learning.
 The project examined how professional development programs such as Preparing Future Faculty (PFF) and other, similar programs might best train graduate students in the assessment of undergraduate student learning and the use of outcomes measures to improve teaching and course design.
 The project also sought to learn how such programs might catalyze broader cultural change within institutions and disciplines by supporting a generation of future faculty who perceive assessment of student learning to be integral to their roles as faculty and scholars.